Merle (dog coat): Genetic basis

-Merle is actually a heterozygote of an incompletely dominant gene.
-If two such dogs are mated, on the average one quarter of the puppies will be "double merles", which is the common term for dogs homozygous for merle, and a high percentage of these double merle puppies could have eye defects and/or be deaf.
+The merle allele is actually an incompletely dominant allele.
+If two heterozygote merle dogs are mated, on the average, one-quarter of the puppies will be "double merles", which is the common term for dogs homozygous for the longest versions of the merle alleles, and a high percentage of these double merle puppies could have eye defects or be deaf.
 Knowledgeable and responsible breeders who want to produce merle puppies mate a merle with a non-merle dog; roughly half the puppies will be merles, and none will have the vision or hearing defects associated with double merle dogs.

-In January 2006 scientists at Texas A&M University announced the discovery of a mobile genetic unit called a retrotransposon, responsible for the merle mutation in dogs.
+In January 2006, scientists at Texas A&M University announced the discovery of a mobile genetic unit called a retrotransposon, responsible for the various merle mutations in dogs.
 Merle can be tested for and identified through DNA.

-A phantom merle or cryptic merle is one with such small patches of merle—or none at all—that it appears to be a non-merle.
+A cryptic merle is one with such small patches of merling, or none at all, that it appears to be a non-merle.
 This is commonly seen in dogs who are recessive red, clear recessive reds in particular, though patches can still be seen in certain red dogs.
-In America, a dog with the phantom merle coloring is described as being "cryptic for merle."
-A cryptic merle bred to a merle may produce merles, cryptic merles, or homozygous merles.
+In America, a dog with the phantom merle coloring is sometimes described as being "cryptic for merle".
+A cryptic merle bred to a merle may produce merles, cryptic merles or non-merles, depending on whether the parents were heterozygous or homozygous for the merle alleles.
 Another mutation for cryptic merle has been identified by Dr. Helena Synková, and has been given the working name of "atypical merle".
-It is recommended that if a breeder is unsure if their dog is merle or not, that they be tested for the merle gene.
+It is recommended that if a breeder is unsure if their dog is merle or not, that they be tested for the merle allele lengths.

-Merle modifiers
+Modifiers

-Certain "modifying genes" work in tandem (co-dominate expressive) with the merle gene to create a completely different look to the pattern.
+Certain modifying genes work in tandem (co-dominant expressive) with the merle alleles to create a completely different look to the pattern.

-Often mistaken for a "double merle", a harlequin merle (or just harlequin), is a dog that carries both the merle pattern gene and the co-dominate modifying gene (carried on a different locus) for harlequin.
-This causes most or all of the "blue" to be replaced with white, leaving a dog that is mostly white with black patches.
-All dogs exhibiting the harlequin pattern are also carriers of the merle gene.
-Common in Great Danes, (and registered as Harlequin) it is less commonly seen in other breeds such as the Catahoula Leopard Dog, Shetland Sheepdog and Collie, where the dogs are registered simply as merle.
+Often mistaken for a "double merle", a harlequin merle (or just harlequin), is a Great Dane that carries both the merle pattern allele and the co-dominant modifying gene for harlequin, PSMB7 (also known as H).
+This causes most or all of the diluted "blue" color to be replaced with white, resulting in a dog that is mostly white with black patches.
+All dogs exhibiting the harlequin pattern also have the merle allele.
+Found only in Great Danes, (and registered as Harlequin).

-In 2018, a published paper identified multiple different types of merle that affect coat color differently.
+In 2018, a published paper identified six general categories of merle alleles that affect (or do not affect) the final coat color depending on the length of the SINE insertion within them.